epsy/repeated_test/README.rst

   specify options for every fixture within the ``with`` block.
 - You can continue using ``options()`` on individual fixtures, and override values provided by surrounding code.
+- You can use ``repeated_test.skip_option`` to stop supplying any argument.
+  The argument won't be supplied to the function, which is useful for using a default value, or for removing common options from a class whose test function doesn't handle

 .. code-block:: python